 It is required that each student complete a clinical education experience in a variety of clinical settings.
 This requirement is based on physical therapy accreditation standards and includes patient populations that span a variety of ages and diagnoses, as well as settings that promote a multi-disciplinary approach to patient care.
-The clinical education department's goal is to have students complete an inpatient and outpatient experience during Clinical Education I and Clinical Education II.
-This is to provide the student the greatest exposure to both setting and patient population earlier in the program and to allow more specialized opportunities during the later clinical education experiences.
+This is to provide the student the greatest exposure to various settings and patient populations.